edgar-treischl/TitanicApp/README.md

-# Logistic Regression App
+# The Titanic App

-This Shiny app allows you to explore the Titanic passenger data and analyze survival outcomes through visualizations and logistic regression models.
+This React app allows you to explore the Titanic passenger data and analyze survival outcomes through visualizations and logistic regression models.
 By using the app, you will deepen your understanding of how different factors like sex, age, and passenger class influenced survival